paritoshbhardwaj-DS/data-science-playground/README.md

-# data-science-learning-plan
+# data-science-playground
-Collection of my data science &amp; machine learning projects
+Collection of my data science journey from 0

-What is data science?
-Art of uncovering hidden truth through data.